Getting Started in 3mm: FAQ

 This depends very much on your taste, experience and inclinations.
 For steam locomotive buffs, some very high quality etched locomotive kits are available complete with fittings, for example those derived from Malcolm Mitchell 4mm kits, but they take time and skill to complete, and even with experience you may prefer to start with something fairly simple.
 The Society lists, and those of Worsley Works, 3SMR and Finney&Smith are worth browsing.
 Many recent kits now employ fold up chasses which are quickly and easily assembled, and some these can be used with older kits.

 The simplest bodies to assemble are the older white metal kits, such as the ex GEM kits available from 3SMR, and some Society kits; some are crude by today's standards and may require minor modifications to use modern chasses, but they are usually dimensionally correct, can be improved by adding detail, and may be an acceptable starting point.
 Etched bodies obviously require a fair amount of soldering and take more time; the more modern use slot-and-tab construction, which helps a lot with assembly, and if you're happy with soldering, the simpler ones, for example the smaller Connoisseur 7mm derived ones offered by Finney&Smith, or the smaller Society ones, may also be a good starting point.
-Hybrid etched/resin bodies such as those in the Brynkits range may also worth a look; in these, major body components such as firebox/boiler/smokebox are provided as resin castings, so you are saved from forming the trickier shapes.
-With most kits you need to add motor, gearbox, wheels, couplings, paint and transfers, pickups and handrails to complete; if you're not sure what to buy, Finney&Smith and 3SMR now provide completion kits, covering some of these items, for a number of locomotives.
-Cram as much weight in as you can (a good rule in this scale).
-Some modellers revell in applying extra details.
+A few etched kits use resin castings for major body components such as firebox/boiler/smokebox, so you are saved from forming the trickier shapes; these include the well-thought-of Brynkits range, which are obtainable from 3SMR.

 14 What would be a good coach to start with?

-The only readily built plastic coach kit available is the Society's GWR B set, which is perhaps not up to the latest standards, but will produce a decent pair of coaches, and with a bit of work can be further improved.
+The only readily built plastic coach kit available in recent times is the Society's GWR B set, which is perhaps not up to the latest standards, but will produce a decent pair of coaches; officially discontinued, examples may still be available, possibly from the second-hand shop.
 You will need castings (buffers RG4 BR23, roof vents 3xRH1), bogies, wheels, couplings and window glazing.
 If you want to add internal detail, use plasticard for partitions, and PP12 seats.
 Bogies for most coaches are produced using MJT etched frames, which are available from the Society in various wheelbases, together with cosmetic whitemetal sideframes (GWR 9' Standard ones from 3SMR for the B set).
-LMS plastic suburban coaches are under development.
-You can apply etched sides and ends from the Worsley Works range to an existing, suitably modified, coach; old Triang coaches can be used, although for GWR 57' coaches the Society's B set, with sides replaced by PP20 clear plastic coach sides, is a better bet.

 All other coaches are basically etched, and require varying amounts of additional components.
 Finney&Smith and 3SMR coaches include castings unless stated, but may require wire and other bits and pieces.
 Worsley Works coaches, which are built on the Comet principle, generally include etched sides, ends and floor, but always require castings, as do the the Mallard/Blacksmith coach etchings offered by the Society.
 The Society has a booklet by Tony Seal which contains a lot of useful advice on building etched coaches, and Worsley Works has one describing the Comet approach.